 Itching at any part of the body can be very discomforting and annoying and makes the person irritated and cranky.
 But if we talk about vaginal itching, it can be far worse than itching on any other part of the body.
-The vagina is considered the most sensitive and gentle part of a female.
+The vagina is the most sensitive and gentle part of a female.
 The female intimate parts including the vagina, vulva, labia, and clitoris need proper hygiene to remain healthy.
 The human body naturally secretes hormones to keep the vaginal area healthy and maintain the pH balance.
 There are natural bacteria present in the vagina to keep the vagina lubricated and prevent infections.
 The gynecologist may also advise a PAP Smear test or Pelvic Exam if the itching or irritation is unbearable.
-Below are mentioned general medications for itching, depending on the disease or condition that are helpful to get relief from initial stages of the condition.

 Also Read:Vaginal changes when you catch an STD

 As explained above, vaginal itching can be a cause of several conditions.
 It is not assured that vaginal itching happens due to an infection or another prevailing disease.
 It is always better to consult a gynecologist before taking any medication or trying over the counter treatments for vaginal itching or irritation.
 Here are general medications for vaginal itching, depending on the seriousness of disease or condition.

 - For Vaginosis or STDs– Gynecologist generally recommends antibiotics or antiparasitics for this condition.
 Metronidazole (Flagyl) and clindamycin (Cleocin) are the most preferred medicines in the case of bacterial vaginosis.